Food Poisoning Symptoms

 3. Is food poisoning contagious?
 No, food poisoning itself is not contagious, but the bacteria or viruses causing it can spread through contaminated food or surfaces.

 4. When should I see a doctor for food poisoning?
-If your symptoms are severe, persistent, or accompanied high fever, blood in your stools, or signs of dehydration, seek medical attention promptly.
+If your symptoms are severe, persistent, or accompanied by high fever, blood in your stools, or signs of dehydration, seek medical attention promptly.

 5. Can you prevent food poisoning entirely?
-While it’s challenging to prevent it entirely, you can significantly reduce your risk practicing proper food safety and hygiene measures.
+While it’s challenging to prevent it entirely, you can significantly reduce your risk by practicing proper food safety and hygiene measures.

 Thanks for dropping by Supermarket Near me Open